×

 What residency documents or visas did I need if I will be in gorgona for a while?

 "If you plan to stay in Gorgona, Panama for an extended period, you will need to apply for a visa or residency permit.
 The type of visa or permit you need depends on the purpose and duration of your stay.
 If you are planning to stay for more than 180 days, you will need to apply for a residency visa.
 There are several types of residency visas available, including the Pensionado Visa for retirees, the Person of Means Visa for those who can prove financial self-sufficiency, and the Reforestation Investor Visa for those who invest in reforestation projects.
 If you are planning to work in Panama, you will need a work permit in addition to your residency visa.
 You will also need a valid passport that is valid for at least six months beyond your planned departure date.
 It's important to note that visa and residency requirements can change, so it's always a good idea to check with the Panamanian embassy or consulate in your home country before you travel.
 In addition to these documents, you may also need to provide proof of financial means, a clean criminal record, and a health certificate.
 If you plan to drive in Panama, you may also need an international driving permit.
-Finally, if you are planning to bring a pet, you will need to provide a health certificate and proof of vaccinations for your pet," said one expat who made the move to gorgona.
+Finally, if you are planning to bring a pet, you will need to provide a health certificate and proof of vaccinations for your pet," explained one expat living in gorgona, Panama.

 Get Quote